-See below for a depiction of the CAR-T engineering process and description of identified targets (B-cell maturation antigen [BCMA] in multiple myeloma and CD19 in non-Hodgkin lymphoma).
+See below for a depiction of the CAR T cell engineering process and description of identified targets (B-cell maturation antigen [BCMA] in multiple myeloma and CD19 in non-Hodgkin lymphoma).

 Rationale for Clinical Development

-Preclinical studies have demonstrated the activity of the CAR-T approach.8,9 Various CAR-T therapies are currently being investigated for the treatment of hematologic malignancies and solid tumors.
+Preclinical studies have demonstrated the activity of the CAR T cell approach.8,9 Various CAR T cell therapies are currently being investigated for the treatment of hematologic malignancies and solid tumors.